-The scene I am about to describe has happened to me many times over my 46 years of ministry.
+The scene I am about to describe has happened to me many times during my years of ministry.

 A long time ago I went to a local hospital to see an elderly Christian man.
 He had a fine life of wonderful service for Jesus.
 We had many visits over the years of our friendship.
 So we knew each other very well and enjoyed each others company immensely.

 The sad reality of our relationship in the latter years was that my dear friend had lost some connection with reality.
 He saw people who were not there, and his thoughts often rambled back 60-70 years to things that did not connect with the conversation.